Rojber/open_password_management_API/README.md

  - Integration with the [haveibeenpwned.com](https://haveibeenpwned.com) service to check if the password used by the user isn't present in the stolen passwords databases.
  - Generating a backup of user data (in the form of an unencrypted json file).

-## Endpoints documentation
+## Swagger API documentation
-List of endpoints is available [here!](https://docs.google.com/document/d/1X1qFsq4SmFmuO022_NVMVkHq81W-jsmMaOiyh9KugQw/edit?usp=sharing).
+Swagger documentation of API is aviable at endpoint `/api/Docs`.

 ## Database
 OPM uses the noSQL MongoDB database.
 The API uses two collections (the SQL table equivalents).
 The "accounts" collection